ic S/general/checkmark circled Thanks for subscribing! Be on the lookout for our next newsletter.

 Does University of Dubuque accept Advanced Placement (AP) or International Baccalaureate (IB) credits?

-✅ University of Dubuque accepts International Baccalaureate credits (IB) credits and Advanced Placement (AP) credits.
+✅ University of Dubuque accepts International Baccalaureate credits (IB) credits.

 Do I have to submit test scores to University of Dubuque?

-❌ No, University of Dubuque is test optional, so you can choose whether or not to send your standardized test scores.
-If your scores are higher than the school's average, you probably want to include them.
-If you scored lower than a school's average, you may want not want to include them in your application.
+❌ No, University of Dubuque is test optional, so it's up to you if you want to submit test scores or not.
+If your scores are higher than the school's average, you should strongly consider submitting them.
+If you scored lower than a school's average, you it might make sense to leave them out of your application.

 What is University of Dubuque's acceptance rate?